Siqi4766/Music-Generation-with-RNN/README.md

 # Music-Generation-with-RNN
 This project trains a recurrent neural network to generate music in ABC notation.
-It is adapted from MIT Introduction to Deep Learning Lab 1, Part 2: Music Generation with RNNs.

 The model learns from a dataset of Irish folk songs represented as text.
 Each character in the ABC notation is converted into a number, and the model is trained to predict the next character in a sequence.
 After training, the model generates new ABC text one character at a time, and valid generated songs are converted into `.wav` audio files.